 - Countdown to 4K is explicitly designed to connect children and families to the teachers with whom they will be working during the coming year.
-Accordingly, Partnerships must take steps to ensure the placement of CT4K client children in the classrooms of their home visitors.
-The expectation is that the Countdown home visitor is also the child's soon-to-be 4K teacher or soon-to-be 4K teaching assistant.
-For some outside grants (PDG, ESSER), it is required that 80% of enrolled children are assigned to their Countdown teacher's classroom in the upcoming school year. - The CT4K curriculum must without exception include a meeting with the child's teacher at the school where the child will be attending 4K. - When the child's CT4K teacher is not his/her soon-to-be 4K teacher AND the family's home language is not English, the CT4K home visitor must be fluent in the family's home language to ensure the curriculum is implemented in a culturally and linguistically appropriate manner.
-In addition, when available, toolkit contents are to be provided in the child's home language.
-The home visitor will work with the child's 5K teacher(s) to ensure that the dual language learner children receive ongoing transition materials and supports that are culturally and linguistically responsive.
+Therefore, the expectation is that the Countdown teacher is also the child's soon-to-be 4K teacher or soon-tobe 4K teaching assistant.
+For some outside grants, it is required that 80% of enrolled children are assigned to their Countdown teacher's classroom in the upcoming school year.
+Partnerships must take steps to ensure the placement of CT4K client children in the classrooms of their Countdown teachers. - The CT4K curriculum must without exception include a meeting of parent(s)/caregiver(s) with the child's teacher at the school where the child will be attending 4K. - When the child's CT4K teacher is not his/her soon-to-be 4K teacher AND the family's home language is not English, the CT4K teacher must be fluent in the family's home language to ensure the curriculum is implemented in a culturally and linguistically appropriate manner.
+In addition, when available, toolkit contents are to be provided in the child's home language, in addition to English.
+The specialist will work with the child's 5K teacher(s) to ensure that the dual language learner children receive ongoing transition materials and supports that are culturally and linguistically responsive.

-Countdown to 4K Family Visits
+Countdown to 4K Family Personal Visits

-The Countdown family visits can be scheduled flexibly, based upon the family and Countdown Teacher's schedules.
-The visits must be made the summer before the child enters 4K.
-No more than one visit can be made per day, and no more than two visits are to be made per week.
-Although home visits are encouraged, at times it might be necessary or prudent to hold the family visits elsewhere.
-In all instances, parents/caregivers are to be in attendance on all visits and for their duration.
+- The Countdown family personal visits can be scheduled flexibly, based upon the family and Countdown teacher's schedules.
+The personal visits must be made the summer before the child enters 4K. - No more than one personal visit can be made per day, and no more than three personal visits are to be made per week.
+In all instances, parents/caregivers are to be in attendance of all personal visits and for their duration.